Urban beekeeping: Los Angeles

 Los Angeles has a long history of beekeeping.
 The first two honey bee colonies arrived in California by way of the Isthmus of Panama, in 1853.
 Imported by Christopher H. Shelton, they were the only survivors of the long trip from New York to San Francisco.
-Bees were purchased on the docks of San Francisco for $150 then brought south to Los Angeles.
+Bees were purchased on the docks of San Francisco for $150 and then brought south to Los Angeles.
 The bees arrived in Los Angeles on September 4, 1854.
 In April 1855, the colonies cast out two swarms which were sold for another $150.
 At this time, the honey generated by the bees was sold for $1.50 per pound.
 Italian bees ("Apis mellifera ligustica"), considered superior to the German variety ("Apis mellifera mellifera"), were introduced in January 1855.

 By the 1860s, beekeeping was common in Los Angeles with some individuals owning 25 hives.
 Wild honey was collected in significant quantities throughout the foothills.
 The honey was sent to San Francisco for sale.
 A large colony was found in the San Fernando Valley, some estimate it contained 8 to 10 tons of honey:The hive is located in a rift which penetrates the rock to a depth of approximately 160 feet.
 The orifice is 30 feet long and 17 feet wide with four passages.
 This rift was discovered to be the nesting place of a swarm of bees that was seen to come out in a nearly solid column, one foot in diameter.
-Certain parties have endeavored to descend to the immense store of honey collected by the bees, but were invariably driven back, and one man lost his life in the effort.
+Certain parties have endeavored to descend to the immense store of honey collected by the bees but were invariably driven back, and one man lost his life in the effort.

 In 1873, the Los Angeles County Beekeepers Association was founded.
 In 1879, Los Angeles lawmakers banned beekeeping within city limits based on the false belief that honey bees damaged the citrus crop (one of the largest industries in the Los Angeles area).
 By 1917, there were calls to repeal the "ancient ordinance"; many were illegally keeping hives anyway, but lawmakers did not act.
-It was not until 2015 that the 136 year old ordinance was repealed by the city council.
+It was not until 2015 that the 136-year-old ordinance was repealed by the city council.